CSC207-2022F-UofT/course-project-group-122/README.md

 questionnaire can be closed by pressing the `close questionnaire` button.
 This means that the questionnaire will be no longer available for assignment or answering.

+Before an eligibility questionnaire is published, the researcher must create a consent form.
+The consent form will be displayed to the potential participants before they answer the eligibility questionnaire.

 ![](images/screens_for_displays/questionnaire_managment.png)

 #### Assign Questionnaire